Provincial Assembly of East Pakistan: East Bengal legislative election, 1954

 The 1954 election in East Bengal was the first election since Pakistan was created.
-It was held on the basis of separate electorates, with reserved seats including 228 for the Muslim electorate, 30 for the general electorate, 36 for the scheduled caste electorate, 1 for the Pakistan Christian electorate, 12 for the womens' electorate and 1 for the Buddhist electorate.
+It was held on the basis of separate electorates, with reserved seats including 228 for the Muslim electorate, 30 for the Hindu electorate, 36 for the scheduled caste electorate, 1 for the Pakistan Christian electorate, 12 for the women's electorate and 1 for the Buddhist electorate.

 The Awami League emerged as the single largest party.
 However, in response to popular demands, the United Front Legislative Party elected Krishak Sramik Party leader A K Fazlul Huq, a former Prime Minister of Bengal, as Leader of the House.
 Huq was invited by the governor on 3 April 1954 to form the government.
 The election ended the dominance of the Muslim League in the politics of East Bengal.
 It heralded a younger generation of legislators from the vernacular middle class.
 But verdict had little impact on Pakistan's central leadership and bureaucracy.